 Another reason to include a recycling station in your Boise kitchen remodel is that it encourages recycling!
 If your family needs to handle messy stacks of recycling or just forgets about putting certain items in the recycling bins, they’re far less likely to sort those items.
 However, dedicated bins, with enough room to keep things organized and set out neatly, can mean easier recycling and more participation from everyone in the family.

 When selecting floor tile, countertop materials, cabinetry materials, and a new backsplash for your kitchen remodel in Boise, don’t choose by price or appearance alone.
 Remember that kitchen surfaces and materials often suffer the most wear and tear of any surfaces in the home, and yet need to be clean and hygienic for safe food prep and cooking.

 To reduce the amount of germs and bacteria in the kitchen and make cleanup easier on you, choose easy-to-clean surfaces and materials.
-This might include dense porcelain or ceramic floor tile, solid stone countertops, and a glass backsplash.
+This might include dense porcelain or ceramic floor tile, solid stone countertops like granite countertops, and a glass backsplash.
 Avoid tiles with lots of pits and pores that hold dirt and debris, and low-quality wood cabinets that tend to warp and stain easily.